QianJin2013/android-gcc-toolchain/README.md

 [NodeJS](https://github.com/nodejs/node): 6.3.1-6.5.0

-It's easy to build NodeJS for Android if specify --without-snapshot --without-inspector --without-intl --openssl-no-asm.
+It's easy to build NodeJS for Android if specify --without-snapshot --without-inspector --without-intl --openssl-no-asm(only for x64).

 ```
 android-gcc-toolchain ARCH <<< "./configure --dest-cpu=ARCH --dest-os=android --without-snapshot --without-inspector --without-intl --openssl-no-asm && make"
 ```
 The *ARCH* means arm,arm64,x86,x64, and mipsel.
-The `--openssl-no-asm` can be omitted if openssl correctly support asm for the ARCH.
+For x64, need add `--openssl-no-asm` for ./configure.

 **To perfectly build without losing any functionality**, you can: